 Every site I visited in Bundi, I found how glorious the city would have been in the past.
 From forts to cenotaphs and lakes, this place must have enjoyed a splendid time.
-Bundi may not be a hot tourist spot, but it’s a perfect destination for offbeat travelling.
-If you are around Delhi and looking for a weekend destination, solo or with others, you may wanna consider Bundi as your place.
-Two days are enough to explore this lesser-known travellers’ paradise.
+Bundi may not be a hot tourist spot, but it’s a perfect destination for offbeat traveling.
+If you are around Delhi and looking for a weekend destination, solo, or with others, you may wanna consider Bundi as your place.
+Two days are enough to explore this lesser-known travelers’ paradise.
 Though I only spent one day in this city and visited as many places as possible in one day; my second last site was Sukh Niwas Mahal Bundi.

 Location and History of Sukh Niwas Mahal Bundi

 Sukh Niwas Mahal or Sukh Niwas Palace Bundi was built by Maharaja Vishnu Singh in 1773.
 I have also read that this palace was built by Maharaja Umaid Singh.
 Sukh Palace is located around 3-4km away from the main city.
 You need to take an auto or if you have your vehicle, that’s perfect.
 Since there are no regular public vehicles on the route, auto rickshaws are the only easily available transport means.